Matt-1123/aws_dva_co2_training/notes/ch1-2_iam.md

 * Deemed current as of June 2023.

 ## Ch.
 2: Beginner's Guide to IAM

+### Glossary
+__Access key__ - Access keys are long-term credentials for an IAM user or the AWS account root user.
+You can use access keys to sign programmatic requests to the AWS CLI or AWS API (directly or using the AWS SDK).
+They consist of two parts: an **access key ID** (for example, AKIAIOSFODNN7EXAMPLE) and a **secret access key** (for example, wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY).
+You must use both the access key ID and secret access key together to authenticate your requests.

 IAM 101
 * Identity and access management
 * Manage users and their level of access to the AWS console.